 Currently 30 countries are represented in the EURAMET TC for Time and Frequency.
 These institutes contribute to the generation of the UTC time scale using more than 130 commercial Cs and H masers.
 The different CNSS receivers used during time scale generation and the results related to national time scales and uncertainties are published on the BIPM web site.
 Several institutes use primary frequency standards which are used also for time scale generation.
-One of the aims of research and development projects and comparisons are the development of new standards for time scale generation and industrial applications, dissemination of time and frequency information with low uncertainty, and the comparison of reference equipment for improvement of uncertainties in time scale generation.
+Aims of research and development projects and comparisons include the development of new standards for time scale generation and industrial applications, dissemination of time and frequency information with low uncertainty, and the comparison of reference equipment for improvement of uncertainties in time scale generation.